What is a GRAT?

 The example works better with large round numbers, so we will start with a figure of $1 Million, but know that you don’t need to have $1 Million for the GRAT to work for you!

 A good way to see the benefit is to think about assets like shares of stock (though in most cases, if you have cryptocurrency, you can substitute that for stock in this example).
 The expectation when buying stock is that the value will go up over time (hopefully!).
 If you transfer $1 million worth of stock to a GRAT.
 If the stock value grows at a modest rate of return of 4% per year, then after the next 15 years, it will be worth $1.8 million at the end of the term.
 If you were to look at a shorter term, like 10 years, the value at the end of the term would be $1.48 million.
 The first $1 million will could be taxed as a gift, or the gift tax can be avoided if based on the amount of the annuity payments.
-Regardless of whether or not there is gift tax on the original amount, the remaining growth passes to your beneficiaries estate and gift tax-free!
-For the 10 year term, your beneficiaries would receive close to half a million dollars, and for the 15 year term, over $800,000!
+Regardless of whether or not there is gift tax on the original amount, the remaining growth passes to your beneficiaries' estate, and the gift is tax-free!
+For the 10-year term, your beneficiaries would receive close to half a million dollars, and for the 15-year term, over $800,000!

 What Are the Other Requirements of a GRAT?